AdaCore/ada-spark-rfcs/considered/parenthesis_container_aggregates.rst

  P ((null R));

-Although the double parentheses may look weird at first sight, this is consistent with the null record notation.
+Although the double parentheses may look weird at first sight, this is consistent with the empty record notation.

 Note that this also have advantages for record, as (null <type>) is a typed expression, as opposed to (null record) which is not, and may help when resolving overloading.